luminus-framework/luminus/resources/public/md/routes.md

 To restrict access to pages you can create functions specifying custom access rules for your routes.
 Thes functions must accept three argument which are the method, the url, and the params.
-The function must return a boolean indicating the page passed the rule.
+The function must return a boolean indicating whether the page passed the rule.

 ```clojure
 (defn user-page [method url params]